Improving systematic uncertainties on precision two-body mass measurements: Introduction

 The formalism developed in this paper is general and can be applied to any two-body decay.
-To illustrate its use it is shown that this approach can enable a world-leading measurement of the mass of the \Lz hyperon from its decay to the $\proton\pi^-$ final state with the LHCb detector.
+It is based upon fitting the mass in subsamples of the sum and difference of the daughter momenta.
+To illustrate its use, it is shown that this approach can enable a world-leading measurement of the mass of the \Lz hyperon from its decay to the $\proton\pi^-$ final state with the LHCb detector.
 For this mode, the topologically similar \KSPIPI decay is an ideal calibration channel, as it is more sensitive to detector biases.
 Experimental measurements of the \Lz mass can be compared to lattice QCD predictions~\cite{Fodor:2012gf}.
 In addition, comparing the masses of the $\Lz$ and $\overline{\Lz}$ hyperons provides a test of \textit{CPT}-symmetry~\cite{Sozzi:1087897}.

+Using $\KSPIPI$ and $\LPPI$ decays for detector calibration is considered in the context of calibration studies for next generation $e^+e^-$ machines \cite{Altmann:2025feg, Madison:2022spc}.
+For those studies, the calibration method based on the Armenteros-Podolanski plot \cite{Podolanski1954Vevents} described in \cite{Rodriguez:2020qhf} is adopted.
+Using $\KSPIPI$ decays for calibration has the advantage of a larger dataset compared to more conventional standard candles such as $J/\psi \rightarrow \mu^+ \mu^-$ decays.
+However, more care is needed in the calibration procedure, as the mass of the daughters cannot be ignored.
+Moreover, in \cite{Rodriguez:2020qhf} only a multiplicative bias is considered.
+Due to the low momenta of the daughter pions and the small opening angle, measurements using $\KSPIPI$ decays are more susceptible to both additive biases from energy loss and the vertex determination, respectively.
+The approach used in this study allows to quantify and correct such biases.

 This paper is structured as follows.
-First, the current knowledge of the $\Lz$ mass is discussed, and it is shown that new measurements are needed.
+First, the current knowledge of the $\Lz$ mass is discussed, and it is highlighted that new measurements are needed since only data from one experiment carried out in the 1990s is used in the current world averages.
 Section~\ref{sec:simulation} describes the simulation used for these studies.
 Following this, in Section~\ref{sec:formalism} the general formalism used is detailed.
-Finally, Section~\ref{sec:studies} shows how the \KS decay can be used to calibrate the measured momenta and allows the $\Lz$ mass to be measured with high precision.
+In Section~\ref{sec:studies} it is shown how the \KS decay can be used to calibrate the measured momenta and allows the $\Lz$ mass to be measured with high precision at LHCb.
+Finally, Section~\ref{sec:multi} discusses how the formalism can be extended to multibody decay modes.